Editor’s note: This post was originally published on 1/22/18 and has been updated for accuracy and comprehension.

 But don’t use the content to solely talk about yourself or your products/services.

-Outside of the 4 common types of content to post — internal, external, promotional, and inspirational — you’ll find another very important type of content you should develop.
-It’s behind-the-scenes content (BTS).
+Outside of the four common types of content to post — internal, external, promotional, and inspirational — you’ll find another very important type of content you should develop.

 And in order to build relationship and trust, this kind of content is a necessity.